Iteo/theme_tailor/packages/theme_tailor/README.md

 - TextStyle
 - TextStyle?

-In the case of unrecognized or unsupported types, default lerping function will be used (It won't use linear interpolation).
-When encoding custom types is is possible to specyfiy lerping function for provided type or for a single property.
+In the case of unrecognized or unsupported types, the generator provides a default lerping function (That does not interpolate values linearly but switches between them).
-To do so, one must extend `ThemeEncoder` class from [theme_tailor_annotation]
+You can specify a custom the lerp function for the given type (Color/TextStyle, etc.) or a property by extending "ThemeEncoder" class from [theme_tailor_annotation]

 Example of adding custom encoder for an int.
 ###### my_theme.dart